 - It will help make the transition to a post-oil economy easier.

-2. Raises Revenue.
+2. Raises revenue.
 The revenue raised from a carbon tax could be used to subsidise alternatives such as green electricity or the revenue raised could be used to repair the damage caused by environmental pollution.
+Alternatively, a higher carbon tax could be used to reduce other taxes, such as VAT.

 3. Leads to a socially efficient outcome.
-It makes people pay the social cost and overcomes the excess consumption.
+It makes people pay the social cost and overcomes the excess consumption we see in a free market.

 - The cost of administrating the tax may be quite expensive reducing its efficiency.

-- Difficult to know the level of external cost and how much the tax should be.
+- It is difficult to evaluate the level of external cost and how much the tax should be.

 - Possibility of tax evasion.
 Higher taxes may encourage firms to hide carbon emissions.

 - If demand is price inelastic, the tax may have to be very high to reduce demand significantly.
 In the short term, firms may not feel they have many alternatives.
-Though other time, demand will become more elastic as more alternatives are generated.
+Though, over time, demand will become more elastic as more alternatives are generated.

 - Consumers dislike new taxes and often don’t believe that they will be ‘revenue neutral’.
 This is not an economic argument, but it is a political reality and explains why it is often difficult to implement.